frederic-perez/AmE-dictionary/dictionary.md

 __OTL__ Emoticon/term used to express a situation where you are so upset that you feel like getting on your hands on the floor and knees down to start crying.
 __OT__ _Sports_ Overtime or extra time is an additional period of play specified under the rules of a sport to bring a game to a decision and avoid declaring the match a tie or draw where the scores are the same.
 __Ohioans__
-__Old Dominion__ :two: A reference to the Colony of Virginia, which became the "Dominion of Virginia."
+__Old Dominion__ _n_ :two: A reference to the Colony of Virginia, which became the "Dominion of Virginia."
 __Old Hickory bat__
 __Old Sol__
 __Ole Miss__